k3d-io/k3d/docs/usage/k3s.md

 ### Traefik in k3d

 k3d runs K3s in containers, so you'll need to expose the http/https ports on your host to easily access Ingress resources in your cluster.
-We have a guide over here explaining how to do this: <https://k3d.io/usage/guides/exposing_services/#1-via-ingress-recommended>
+We have a guide over here explaining how to do this, [see](exposing_services.md)

 ## servicelb (klipper-lb)